benoitthore/Enamel/docs/layout-doc.md

 `fun arrange(frame: ERect)`
 This function is like the `onLayout` function of Android, you're given a frame and the layout has to arrange itself into it

-//TODO: It's TBC so I guess it's not super important but you could have particular layouts ignore the frame and size?

 **TBC**: `arrange()` and `size()` don't have an obligation to respect the parameter being passed to them, but should most of the time.